 Fret dressing is a combination of three separate jobs, including:

-Fret leveling is carried out with a levelling beam, which is a steel straight edge with sandpaper fixed to the underside of the beam.
+Fret leveling is carried out with a leveling beam, which is a steel straight edge with sandpaper fixed to the underside of the beam.

 Fret leveling, as the name implies, involves ensuring the frets are level with one another.
 This requires truss rod adjustment first to ensure there is no relief in the neck.